kbloom/sheetmusic/README.md

 of Sephardic song books by Velvel Pasternak, and I've opted not to re-transcribe songs that can be found in the songbooks I already own.

-These songs are in MuseScore 3.x format.

 # To do list

-These are songs I may want to transcribe if I ever get around to them.
+Songs I still want to transcribe:

  * Yifrach v'Yirbeh
- * Yedidi Roi Mikimi
  * Chai v'Nelam
+ * Rayonai Yachid
+ * Yedid Hashev et Shevuti